rassul3003/rassul3003/README.md

-# rassul_a

-Hi there 👋
+# Hi there 👋

-🎓M.S in Computer Science
+🎓 M.S in Computer Science and Data Science

 🌱 Constantly learning to write better code

-🔭 Curious abouth everything Math and Analytics related
+🔭 Curious abouth everything Math and Statistics related

 ⚽ Love soccer, fan of F.C.
 Liverpool